Plus a build-your-own plant-based smoothie recipe and a tried and true favorite

 Fresh-squeezed orange juice is one of my favorites, especially in green smoothies.

-I also make homemade nut milk for smoothies, especially if it’s more treat-like.
+I also make homemade cashew nut milk for smoothies, especially if it’s more treat-like.
 I do like the convenience of store-bought almond milk, but I prefer knowing exactly what’s going into it.

 The more you make smoothies, you’ll learn your favorite complimentary combinations.